 Adrienne Clarkson was followed by another “ethnic,” another broadcast journalist and another woman whose appointment and service aroused a bit of controversy: Michaëlle Jean.
 She too is an exceptional communicator.

-Interestingly, perhaps ~ it is to me, anyway, both Mme Clarkson and Mme Jean surprised many by forming immediate and close attachments to the Canadian Forces, one that Mme Clarkson continues, to this day, in her role as Colonel-in-Chief of the Princess Patricia’s Canadian Light Infantry regiment.
+Interestingly, perhaps ~ it is to me, anyway, both Mme Clarkson and Mme Jean surprised many by forming immediate and close attachments to the Canadian Forces, one that Mme Clarkson continues, to this day, in her role as Colonel-in-Chief of the famous Princess Patricia’s Canadian Light Infantry regiment.

 Neither was your “typical” GG, neither was especially well schooled in politics nor in the Constitution but both have excellent role models in Queens Victoria and Elizabeth II …